grumdrig/slog/README.md

 Similarly, to give some other examples, the character's currest strength rating is `.Strength`, and current location is `.Location`.

-The other interfaces with the game world from within a character program are a number of functions which may be called to take some game action.
+The other interface with the game world from within a character program is a set of functions which are called when it's time for your charact to take some action in the game.
 For example, the `travel` function is used to change location, so this statement would move towards or into Iperko Forest:

 	travel(IperkoForest)